 Firvale (Bella Coola Valley), British Columbia, Canada

 This unique and beautiful property sits at the gateway to the Great Bear Rainforest in Nuxalk traditional territory.
 Realize high tourism or agri-tourism potential with prime highly visible location in sunny Firvale, on the world famous Discovery Coast Circle Route.
+Ideal for cannabis cultivation.
 Accessible by boat, plane, and road: brand new luxury ferry Northern Sea Wolf from Vancouver Island, daily flights from Vancouver, or gorgeous five hour drive from Williams Lake across the stunning scenery of the Chilcotin plateau; this property is uniquely situated to deliver the best of what the region has to offer to the owner and visitors alike.
 With 600 feet of road frontage along both sides of Highway 20, this property will be seen by every tourist driving into or out of the area.

 The house has 3 bedrooms and one bathroom, on two floors for a total of 2800 sq. ft.
 It is a lovely and solid post and beam home, with two beautiful well-lit frame additions.
 One is brand new with a second-floor sleeping loft, a spacious upstairs room that can be used as a bedroom or office, and a first floor mudroom; both additions have large picture windows to take in the incredible views of Mt.
 Defiance and Mt.
 Nusatsum, known locally as The Sleeping Giant.
 The first-floor bathroom has two sinks, a large Jacuzzi tub, and separate shower.
 There is also plenty of room on the second floor to easily add another bathroom.